 I founded Folk Radio UK back in 2004, it feels like a lifetime ago now.
 What started as a simple two page website and radio station (seriously) rapidly grew to become an extensive Music Blog / Webzine and Internet Radio Station along with a great community of reviewers and loyal fans…and my full-time job.
 Those that have followed us through this incredible journey will know how fanatical we are about the music we cover – Folk, Roots, Americana and more alternative offerings from the fringes – I know from your emails I’m not alone.

 2012 saw us extend our reach when the Managing Director of Deezer, the music streaming service, Mark Foster asked us to create a radio channel on their service.
-That radio channel is now one of their most popular on a service that is accessed by 12 million monthly active users.
+That radio channel is now one of their most popular on a service that is accessed by 12 million monthly active users and launches in the US in September 2014.
 Our album reviews also feature on Deezer giving users a greater insight into artists featured.

 2014 is our 10th Anniversary and we intend to take that passion still further: In June 2014 we teamed up with BBC Radio 2 DJ Bob Harris and will feature an artist each month on his Under The Apple Tree sessions, a live session series aimed at showcasing the best musical talent in a unique location.
 See the video announcement below: